Black Pepper Tofu

 Get Recipes Delivered

-- 14 oz organic extra firm tofu, drained and patted dry
+- 10 oz organic extra firm tofu, patted dry and cut into 1-inch cubes

 - ¼ cup cornstarch

 - 1 oz fresh ginger, peeled and minced